 If the loadable character set feature is used extensively, all slots will eventually be filled.
 In order to delete a given Braille character set, please proceed as described below:

-- 1. Activate the character set to be deleted in the menu item 'Braille character sets'. - 2.
-Open 'Braille character sets' again and move through it to the end.
+- 1. Activate the character set to be deleted in the submenu '(B)raille sets'. - 2.
+Open '(B)raille sets' again and move through it to the end.